Amalgamating poset extensions and generating free lattices: Introduction

+This intermediate structure can, for the relation of non-empty intersection, be thought of as the `free' way to amalgamate the posets $\cF$ and $\cI$, and comes with a universal property (see \cite[1.4.2]{vG09} and \cite[7.30]{Egr20}).
+So a canonical extension, for example, is obtained by `freely' combining the chosen $\cF$ and $\cI$, and then completing via the MacNeille completion.

-First some context.
-Given a set $X$, Whitman investigated the \emph{free lattice generated by $X$}, and defined an algorithm for solving the associated word problem \cite{Whi41,Whi42}.
+Continuing with the theme of `freeness', given a set $X$, Whitman investigated the \emph{free lattice generated by $X$}, and defined an algorithm for solving the associated word problem \cite{Whi41,Whi42}.
 Given a poset $P$ we can define the \emph{free lattice generated by $P$ while preserving certain bounds} (see Definition \ref{D:free}).
 The original construction is due to Dean \cite{Dea64}, and significantly cleaner approach is given by Lakser \cite{Lak12}.
-Both approaches involve first constructing the `term algebra' of words over $P$, defining a quasiorder over it, and then taking the induced poset to obtain the appropriate free lattice.
+Both techniques involve first constructing the `term algebra' of words over $P$, defining a quasiorder over it, and then taking the induced poset to obtain the appropriate free lattice.
 The advantage of Lakser's approach lies in the definition of the quasiorder.
 In particular, Lakser replaces Dean's somewhat involved recursive definition with what he calls the \emph{covering condition} \cite[Definition 2]{Lak12}.
 In this covering condition we see what amounts to the familiar relation of non-empty intersection between filters and ideals.

-This raises questions about the relationship between the canonical amalgamation construction and the free lattice generated by a poset while preserving certain bounds.
+This raises questions about the relationship between the intermediate structure that appears in the canonical extension construction and the free lattice generated by a poset while preserving certain bounds.
 Intuitively, we can imagine building this free lattice step by step.
 First we would add new elements corresponding to joins and meets of subsets of $P$, taking care not to interfere with any of the bounds we wanted to preserve.
 This would almost certainly not be a lattice, as there would likely be finite subsets of the newly constructed poset without defined joins and meets.
 Thus we would add more elements corresponding to joins and meets of finite subsets of the poset we constructed in the first stage.
 This time we would be careful not to interfere with the joins and meets we added the first time.
 Again, the result of this would likely not be a lattice, but we could keep repeating the process of adding joins and meets indefinitely.
 The free lattice would be obtained `in the limit' so to speak.